-Ahh, the mystery is solved.
+The mystery is solved.
+Or is it?

 Don't jump to conclusions; this case is never closed.
 You still have to maintain all of those licenses.
 There are renewals to be paid, continuing education requirements that have to be met, address changes if you move, and name-change notifications to make if you get married or change your company name.
 Here are a few helpful hints to help you keep track of everything: